 Although it is the intention of the teams to play an emphasis on “winning games”, “winning at all costs” is not an organization mandate.
 The philosophy is to build championship-caliber players, not necessarily championship teams.
 The goal for each coach is player development and advancing their skills, to build confidence in order to take the field and be able to play against any team.
 Because of the attempts and efforts to win games, all players are not guaranteed equal playing time or playing certain positions.
 The coaches will assign the players’ positions and roles that are best-suited for player success and place the team in the best position to win games.
 Player positions and playing time will be allocated by the coach.

-All players that make a team are required to play the “Season”.
-This Season is mandatory if the player decides to play travel baseball.
-The season runs from approximately mid-March through mid-June, with the Winter program starting for some teams in early January at an additional fee.
-They play approximately 2 games per weekend, held on Friday evening and Sunday afternoon.
-The organization makes every effort to designate one practice day per week for each travel team.
+All players that make a team are required to play during the spring season.
+This season is mandatory if the player decides to play travel baseball.
+The season runs from approximately mid-March through mid-June.
+Our teams also begin winter workouts indoors at local baseball facilities.
+During the spring season, teams play approximately 2 games per weekend, Friday evening and Sunday afternoon.
+Our organization makes every effort to designate one practice day per week for each travel team.
 Players in the 8U – 12U teams will also be expected to participate in the in-house Cal Ripken league, as mandated by HVAA to allow for participation in the Cal Ripken District Tournament.
 Players may have 2 games per week, or 1 practice and 1 game per week for their in-house commitment and running concurrently to the travel baseball season.